-Reserves and National Guard veterans will pay a 3.3% funding fee for their second VA loan, unless they make a downpayment of 5% or more.Click to see today's rates (Mar 24th, 2017)
+Reserves and National Guard veterans will pay a 3.3% funding fee for their second VA loan, unless they make a downpayment of 5% or more.Click to see your VA loan eligibility (Apr 29th, 2017)

 For cash-out refinances, the VA loan program charges a different, higher set of fees.
 Unlike purchase and construction loans, on a refinance the size of the down payment does not affect the fee.